-- Screw down loose or squeaky sections of plywood and replace areas that are damaged. - To address flatness concerns sand or plane high spots and fill the low spots with a material approved for use under wood flooring. - Glue down applications low, sagging areas of the subfloor should be cut out and replaced with the same thickness. - Installers are responsible to use materials to ensure product performance. - Substrates that are un-level /flat due to structural deficiencies should be repaired by a licensed contractor. - Never apply plastic sheet over wood subfloors.
+- Screw down loose or squeaky sections of plywood and replace areas that are damaged. - To address flatness concerns sand or plane high spots, 15 30 lb. roofing felt can be used to build up (in layers) low areas on wood subfloors - Substrates that are un-level due to structural deficiencies should be repaired by a licensed contractor. - Never apply plastic sheet over wood subfloors.